What Began as an Installation Became a Restoration

 During the installation I discovered that a few pieces were missing much to the chagrin of the artist and museum staff.
 After an extensive search the pieces were not found.
 Michael Singer determined that the sculpture looked fine to exhibit, but that the missing pieces should be restored.

 So WCMA commissioned AMS to restore the missing pieces.
-We completed the project and replaced the missing pieces on February 7.
+My son William joined me and we completed the project and replaced the missing pieces on February 7.

 Arts Management Services assisted in the original fabrication of this sculpture in the early '90's.